blakewatson/htmlforpeople/src/04-a-website-with-style.md

 We didn't add a lot in terms of writing code in this part but we set ourselves up for success by getting organized, acquiring some styles, and sectioning our webpage.

-The rest of this tutorial series will be focused on building out our website.
+The rest of this web book will be focused on building out our website.
 In the next part, we'll add an about page.

 [Adding an about page](/adding-an-about-page)